Yes My Best Friend Is A Boy. No, I’m Not Sleeping With Him.March, 20, 2016

 To quote one of my favourite films, Network: ‘I’m as mad as hell, and I’m not going to take it anymore’.

-It’s 2016, for crying out loud!
+It’s the 21st century, for crying out loud!
 We are lucky enough to be living in both a privileged and progressive society and, for the most part, I cannot complain.
-Looking at how far we have advanced over the last few decades is something that certainly restores one’s faith in humanity, however the fact that the idea of platonic friendship still baffles people frustrates me.
+Looking at how far we have advanced over the last few decades is something that certainly restores one’s faith in humanity, however the fact that the idea of a platonic friendship still baffles people frustrates me.
 Of course, this does not apply to everyone, only to a small minority of the population, those who refuse to consider a relationship between a man and woman not involving sex.

 These are the people who conjure up the silly rumours and would rather spread gossip than try to understand something as simple and innocent as a friendship between two people of opposing genders.